FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 We use double inheritance from `EntryData` in order to populate the `data` section in the NOMAD archive.
 All of the base sections discussed here are subject to the [public normalize function](#normalize-function) in NOMAD.
 The private function `set_system_branch_depth()` is related with the [ModelSystem section](#modelsystem).

+Let's use this knowledge to see how to work with the schema in practice.
+If you have not already installed `nomad-simulations`, do so now following the instructions in the [Overview](index.md#tutorial-information-and-preparation).

 !!! abstract "Assignement 2.1"
-    Create a new directory and a new virtual environment within it, activate the environment, and install the `nomad-simulations` package.
-Once this is done, create an instance of the `Simulation` section.
+    Create an instance of the `Simulation` section.
 Imagine you know that the CPU1 took 24 minutes and 30 seconds on finishing the simulation; can you populate the `Simulation` section with these times?
 What is the elapsed time in seconds?
 And in hours?

 ??? success "Solution 2.1"
-    First, we will create the directory and the virtual environment; remember that the Python version must be 3.9 for `nomad-simulations` to work:
-    ```sh
-    mkdir test_nomadsimulations
-    cd test_nomadsimulations/
-    python3.9 -m venv .pyenv
-    source .pyenv/bin/activate
-    ```

-    Once this is done, we can pip install the `nomad-simulations` package:
-    ```sh
-    pip install --upgrade pip
-    pip install nomad-simulations --index-url https://gitlab.mpcdf.mpg.de/api/v4/projects/2187/packages/pypi/simple
-    ```

     We can open a Python console:
     ```sh
     python